Chandan221/Chandan221/README.md

 - 👋 Hi, I’m @Chandan221
-- 👀 I’m interested in Embedded System Designs, IoT and Machine learning
+- 👀 I’m interested in Embedded System Designs, VLSI, IoT and Machine learning
 - 🌱 I’m currently learning Python, Embedded Firmware designing
-- 💞️ I’m looking to collaborate on Data science projects
+- 💞️ I’m looking to collaborate on Data Handling projects
-- 📫 chandankumar858890@gmail.com
+- 📫 chandanun22@gmail.com

 <!---
 Chandan221/Chandan221 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.